nathanhleung/install-peerdeps/README.md

 ```

 ## Example
+### `eslint-config-airbnb`
-`eslint-config-airbnb` requires quite a few peer dependencies.
+This package requires quite a few peer dependencies.
 Here's what you'd do to install them all:

 `install-peerdeps eslint-config-airbnb@latest --dev`